RyanFriedman36/Static-Personal-Site/README.md

 # basic-html

-All necessary files to build my basic HTML5/CSS static webpage
+All necessary files to build the very basic static webpage I use in my resume to link to my GitHub and linkedin account pages.

-These are all of the html5 and style pages I wrote to teach myself the basics, its pretty gross.
+__Inspiration:__

+I wanted to learn the basics of HTML/CSS and have a platform to extend my 'profile' from simply my resume.